 Sara thought the injuries were horrific enough but their biggest problem was that they didn't have travel insurance and needed to call home to have money sent out before they could be treated.
 It was going to cost them $2,500 which they didn't have on them.

 The situation had gotten much worse though.
 The motorcycle was badly scratched and the motorcycle rental company wanted $3,000 to cover the cost.
 Worse again was the fact that they'd given the rental company their passports as a deposit.

-Sara's boyfriend was released later from the hospital looking much worst than he was.
-The fact is they were both very lucky their injuries were not worst.
-However they were now faced with paying additional 15% wire transfer fees from home to the hospital to cover all their costs.
+Sara's boyfriend was released later from the hospital looking much worse than he was.
+The fact is they were both very lucky their injuries were not worse.
+However they were now faced with asking their parents to pay an additional 15% wire transfer fee from home to the hospital to cover all their costs.
 The next day they then needed to have more money sent out from home to cover the cost of the motorcycle as the rental company would not hand back their passports without them paying for the damages.

 I remember looking at my own World Nomads travel insurance policy that night and was so grateful I chose a policy that covered me when I rented a motorcycle in Thailand.

 Most definitely, yes.
 What you really need to do is check the small print of your policy and make sure you are covered for A) Leisure activities B) Adventure activities C) Sporting activities.

 Many travel insurance companies do not cover people for scuba diving up to 50 meters, trekking over 4,000 meters, motorcycling or even riding a segway!
 Considering many people come to Thailand just for some of those act ivies this is something your really need to have covered!

 The best thing you can do is call up your insurance company and ask if you are covered for the activities you want to do.

 The great thing with my travel insurance with World Nomads is that they have add on's which allow me to do things like hiking, scuba diving to different depths e.g., 30 meters, 50 meters and even rock climbing.